fjollberg/GriffeyePS/README.md

 | ![Main Branch](https://github.com/fjollberg/GriffeyePS/actions/workflows/powershell.yml/badge.svg?branch=main) |

-Powershell utility functions to interact with [Griffeye CS](https://www.magnetforensics.com/products/magnet-griffeye/), a system used to analyse large amounts of digital media, e.g. in child exploitation investigations.
+Powershell utility functions to interact with [Griffeye CS](https://www.magnetforensics.com/products/magnet-griffeye/) by [Magnet Forensics](https://www.magnetforensics.com/), a system used to analyse large amounts of digital media, e.g. in child exploitation investigations.

 Includes Powershell wrappers for the REST API and CLI interfaces provided by Magnet, as well as a VICS json parser which can handle most common aspects of large VICS reports fast and with low memory requirements.